Robustly optimal dynamics for active matter reservoir computing: Discussion and Conclusion

 We conducted an empirical simulation study of reservoir computing using a physical model system composed of active matter agents, driven chaotically via local repulsive forces.
 In comparison to earlier work \cite{Lymburn2021}, we discovered an exceptional dynamical regime of the reservoir that appears to be robustly optimal for computation.

-We find that the parameters that regulate the microscopic particle speed directly, via non-Hamiltonian forces at a microscopic scale, are the most influential physical controls: They stand as lowest-order dynamical causes for attaining high computational performance; they further enable the system to adapt and render high performances in various controlled contexts.
-We infer that collective effects (via particle repulsions) must be of the next order, as a comparison between the one- and two-particle reservoirs versus the full $N=200$ systems shows a boost of around 30\,\% performance.
-Details of driver-agent interactions play a key role as well.
-The effects of velocity-dependent particle-particle alignment forces (as defined in this model) appear to be of higher order; in the optimal computing regime, these can be eliminated without harming performance.
+We find that the parameters that regulate the microscopic particle speed directly, via non-Hamiltonian forces at a microscopic scale, are highly influential physical controls: They could be considered lowest-order dynamical causes for attaining high computational performance; they further enable the system to adapt and render high performances in various controlled contexts.
+Collective dynamics (originating through e.g. particle repulsions, plus other factors) \new{have an amplification effect}, as a comparison between the one- and two-particle reservoirs versus the full $N=200$ systems shows: a boost of around 30\,\% performance.
+Surely, details of driver-agent interactions play a key role as well in how they generate collectivity.
+The effects of velocity-dependent particle-particle alignment forces (as defined in this model) seem to be of higher order; in the optimal computing regime, these can be eliminated without harming performance.
+In \figref{fig:n-agents-scaling} we observe a saturation of predictive performance for a lower agent number of $N\approx 100$ in the overdamped regime, compared to a higher agent number $N > 2,000$ for the underdamped regime.
+Before the saturation, the performance scales roughly with $\log(N)$.

 The substrate's responsiveness and adaptability can be understood in the sense that it both detects changes in its environment (the driver's fluctuations) and efficiently self-restores itself from recent history.
 As these abilities appear to originate at the microscopic level, they are generic.
 Investigated were the intrinsic relaxation characteristics of noninteracting (or, likewise, interacting) agents that are free from external driving forces: In an ensemble starting from an initial state, the mean microscopic relaxation dynamics exhibit a rapid exponential decay, followed by a brief power-law decay, eventually transitioning to a final steady state characterized by weak oscillations.